KMukendi10/GoogleKeepClone/README.md

   action for a few seconds before it's gone for good.
 - **Search** — the search bar in the header filters visible notes by title and body in real time.
-- **Color picker** — six paper colors, available in both the composer and the editor modal.
+- **Color picker** — nine paper colors in a popover (click the paintbrush icon), available in both the composer and the editor modal.
+- **List/grid view toggle** — the icon next to refresh in the top bar switches the note layout between masonry grid and single column.
+- **Sidebar expand** — the hamburger menu expands the icon-only rail into labeled items on desktop, or opens a drawer on mobile.
 - **Tooltips** — every icon button has a hover/focus tooltip describing what it does.
 - **Responsive layout** — the sidebar collapses into a toggleable drawer on small screens; the note grid reflows into a single column on mobile.
 - **Persistence** — notes are saved to the browser's `localStorage`, so your board is still there after a refresh.

+Note: a few icons visible in real Google Keep (Reminders, Edit labels, Trash, Settings, Apps grid) are included for visual fidelity but are non-functional placeholders in this demo — their tooltips say so.

 ## Project structure